It4innovations/hyperqueue/docs/deployment/worker.md

+Workers manage the computational resources of a single computer (node) and use them to execute tasks submitted into HyperQueue.
-Workers connect to a running instance of a HyperQueue [server](server.md) and wait for task assignments.
+They connect to a running instance of a HyperQueue [server](server.md) and wait for task assignments.
 Once some task is assigned to them, they will compute it and notify the server of its completion.

 ## Starting workers